S-Krings/SPforCollAR/README.md

 The following video shows the UI and features in more detail:

 https://github.com/S-Krings/TARPS/assets/61807632/b61046b6-7805-497c-8b12-1874b535f200

-A version with higher resolution can be found in the [Documentation](/Supplementary_Material/Documentation/Figures) folder.
+A video version with higher resolution can be found in the [Documentation](/Supplementary_Material/Documentation/Figures) folder.

 ## Instructions